 * During holidays and high-traffic times, the gallery's hours may be expanded to include some evenings until 8 or 9 PM and additional days during the week.

 RTG provides retail packaging, including bags, tissue, bubble wrap, and boxes.
 RTG also handles the display of your work on shelving, wall hanging, display cases, etc. For online sales and customers who request shipping, RTG provides the shipping boxes, wrapping/packing and transport of the package to the appropriate UPS or USPS location.
-Unless you prefer to ship items yourself (in which case we will reimburse your shipping costs when a receipt is submitted), RTG will ship under the RTG UPS or USPS accounts.
+Normally each artist ships his or her own orders unless an order includes items from multiple artists.
+RTG reimburses shipping costs up to the amount that the customer has paid.

-If your work requires specialized display or packaging, you are responsible for providing it and it is subject to review by the Gallery Manager to ensure that it fits in both size and style with the gallery's displays.
+If your work requires specialized display or packaging, you are responsible for providing it and it is subject to review by the Display Committee to ensure that it fits in both size and style with the gallery's displays.
 Please let us know if you anticipate needing anything specialized.

 We highly recommend that all artists provide "artist cards" or small cut sheets that we can give customers when they purchase your work.
 These cards typically include basic information about the artist, the work process, etc., and make the purchase much more personal and valuable.
 Many customers request these cards with their purchases.

 Window and shop displays are rotated periodically and are the responsibility of the Display Committee.

 RTG carries liability insurance that covers the gallery in case of personal liability such as slip-and-fall accidents.
 The landlord carries fire/flood/property insurance on the property.

 Member artists are NOT covered by the RTG or landlord policies for theft/damage/loss of their products or for liability arising from a customer using one of your products.
 That is typically covered by mercantile insurance, which we recommend that all artists consider for themselves.
 Contact a local insurance broker for information and policy requirements.